kardianos/vendor-spec/README.md

 There are many users of Go who do not agree with the above statements or do not require all the source to be kept with the product.
-For example, some users only require a path to the remote repository and a version to use.
+For example, some users only require a path to the remote repository and a revision to use.
 The presence of users with more relaxed needs does not alleviate the needs outlined in the first paragraph.